Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/driver/spi/sync/spi_multi_slave/readme.md

 - Install [EEPROM 4 Click](https://www.mikroe.com/eeprom-4-click) boards on to the [mikroBUS Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO) boards
 - Connect [mikroBUS Xplained Pro](https://www.microchip.com/developmenttools/ProductDetails/ATMBUSADAPTER-XPRO) on to the "EXT1" and "EXT2" headers
-- SDMMC slot used for bootloading the application is SDMMC1
 - Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Reset the board to run the application
-5. The LED turns ON when the data read from the EEPROMs matches with the data written to the EEPROMs.
+2. The LED turns ON when the data read from the EEPROMs matches with the data written to the EEPROMs.

 Refer to the following table for LED name: